Seddryck/Expressif/docs/_docs/numeric-functions.md

 Returns the sum of an argument number and the parameter value.

 ###### Parameters
-* value: The value to be added to the argument value
+* value: The value to be added to the argument value.
-* times: An integer between 0 and +Infinity, indicating the number of times to repeat the sum
+* times: An integer between 0 and +Infinity, indicating the number of times to repeat the sum.

 ##### ceiling
 ###### Overview